 - (1) Mr. Haines has been the President of LDC since September 2006.
-He was also appointed the CEO of the Corporation effective October 1, 2009 - (2) Ms. Cipolla was Manager, Corporate Accounting and External Reporting of LDC (from December 3, 2012 to December 20, 2015) and then Controller of LDC (from December 21, 2015 to August 26, 2018).
-Ms. Cipolla was appointed as the Corporation's Executive Vice-President and Chief Financial Officer effective as of August 27, 2018. - (3) Ms. Klein was Vice-President, Regulatory Affairs and General Counsel of the Corporation (from January 1, 2015 to August 31, 2016) and then Executive Vice-President, Regulatory Affairs and General Counsel of the Corporation (from September 1, 2016 to September 30, 2018).
+He was also appointed the CEO of the Corporation effective October 1, 2009 - (2) Ms. Cipolla was Manager, Corporate Accounting and External Reporting of LDC [from December 3, 2012 to December 20, 2015] and then Controller of LDC [from December 21, 2015 to August 26, 2018].
+Ms. Cipolla was appointed as the Corporation's Executive Vice-President and Chief Financial Officer effective as of August 27, 2018.
+Effective March 4, 2022 Ms. Cipolla resigned as the Executive Vice-President and Chief Financial Officer of the Corporation and. its subsidiaries.
+Federico Zeni was appointed the Interim Chief Financial Officer of the Corporation and its subsidiaries effective as of March 5, 2022.
+Mr. Zeni was previously Manager, Financial Planning and Management Reporting [February 1, 2016 to January 1, 2019], Controller [from January 2, 2019 to January 31, 2022] and then Vice-President of Finance Secondment [February 1, 2022 to March 4, 2022]. - (3) Ms. Klein was Vice-President, Regulatory Affairs and General Counsel of the Corporation [from January 1, 2015 to August 31, 2016] and then Executive Vice-President, Regulatory Affairs and General Counsel of the Corporation [from September 1, 2016 to September 30, 2018].
 Ms. Klein was appointed as the Corporation's Executive Vice-President, Public and Regulatory Affairs and Chief Legal Officer effective as of October 1, 2018.

-10.6 Cease Trade Orders, Bankruptcies, Penalties or Sanctions
+10.5 Cease Trade Orders, Bankruptcies, Penalties or Sanctions

-Mr. Nobrega was a director of CellCube Energy Storage Inc. when its shareholders, directors and officers were subject to a cease trade order.
+Mr. Nobrega was a director of CellCube Energy Storage Inc. (now Saltbae Capital Corp.) when its shareholders, directors and officers were subject to a cease trade order.
 The cease trade order was issued by the Ontario Securities Commission on November 1, 2019 for the company's failure to file its corporation's annual audited financial statements, management's discussion and analysis and certification of the annual filings by the filing deadline under applicable law.
 The cease trade order remains in effect.

-- 1. Except as noted above, no director or executive officer of the Corporation is, as at the date of this AIF, or has within ten (10) years prior to the date of this AIF: - (a) been a director, chief executive officer or chief financial officer of any company (including the Corporation) that was the subject of a cease trade or similar order or an order that denied the company access to any exemption under securities legislation for a period of more than 30 consecutive days, where such order was issued while the director or executive officer was acting in the capacity as director, chief executive officer or chief financial officer; - (b) been a director, chief executive officer or chief financial officer of any company (including the Corporation) that was the subject of a cease trade or similar order or an order that denied the company access to any exemption under securities legislation for a period of more than 30 consecutive days, where such order was issued after the director or executive officer ceased to be a director, chief executive officer or chief financial officer and which resulted from an event that occurred while that person was acting in the capacity as director, chief executive officer or chief financial officer:
+- 1. Except as noted above, no director or executive officer of the Corporation is, as at the date of this AIF, or has within ten (10) years prior to the date of this AIF: - (a) been a director, chief executive officer or chief financial officer of any company [including the Corporation] that was the subject of a cease trade or similar order or an order that denied the company access to any exemption under securities legislation for a period of more than 30 consecutive days, where such order was issued while the director or executive officer was acting in the capacity as director, chief executive officer or chief financial officer; - (b) been a director, chief executive officer or chief financial officer of any company [including the Corporation] that was the subject of a cease trade or similar order or an order that denied the company access to any exemption under securities legislation for a period of more than 30 consecutive days, where such order was issued after the director or executive officer ceased to be a director, chief executive officer or chief financial officer and which resulted from an event that occurred while that person was acting in the capacity as director, chief executive officer or chief financial officer: